belmead/hugo-blog/content/posts/2025-08-01-good-reads.md

+---
+title: August 2025: Best Reads
+description: What caught my eye in the month of August, 2025.
+date: 2025-08-31
+draft: false
+---

 [How AI researchers accidentally discovered that everything they thought about learning was wrong](https://nearlyright.com/how-ai-researchers-accidentally-discovered-that-everything-they-thought-about-learning-was-wrong/) by Jamie Lord

 [OpenMower - The DIY Smart Mowing Robot for Everyone](https://github.com/ClemensElflein/OpenMower) by Clemens Elflein